 Anne enjoyed life as an Air Force wife.
 At the risk of sounding Pollyannish, she actually liked every assignment (some better than others).
 She considered entertaining duties and being involved in Officers' Wives' Club activities fun.

-Otis and Anne raised their grandson, Shaun Bonner, who is attending the University of South Florida on an Army ROTC scholarship and is majoring in computer engineering.
 No matter where Anne traveled, she was always reading and writing, and poetry was her first love.
-She is a member of the Florida State Poets Association, Inc., National Federation of State Poetry Societies, National League of the American Pen Women, Cape Canaveral Chapter, and is a board member of the Space Coast Writers' Guild.
-She has written and published five historical fiction books for young adults which are set in the wilds of early Florida, especially during the chaotic time of the Civil War.
+She is a member of the Florida State Poets Association, Inc., National Federation of State Poetry Societies, National League of the American Pen Women, Cape Canaveral Chapter, and was a board member of the Space Coast Writers' Guild.
+She has written and published five historical fiction books for young adults which are set in the wilds of early Florida.
 Her Pine Haven trilogy so fascinated her readers, she added two more books to the series.
 Her latest books are historical love stories for older readers, set in Florida, of course.